lakshitha212/fancy-toggler/README.md

 # fancy-toggler
-Fancy Toggler plugin is a wordpress plugin designed to create interactive portfolio functionality with category filteration in to your wordpress website.
+Fancy Toggler plugin is a WordPress plugin designed to create interactive portfolio functionality with category filtration in to your WordPress website.